lisapnct/smartbrain_front/README.md

-This is my first app created with React, Redux, Node and Express !
+This is my first app !
+I created it using React and Node and deployed it on Heroku.
+You can try it here https://smartbrainlpnct.herokuapp.com/

+See the back-end part here https://github.com/lisapnct/smartbrain_api

 I deployed it on Heroku.
 Try it here https://smartbrainlpnct.herokuapp.com/

 ## Available Scripts